ChrstphrHll/npc_gen/students/Leah Faelar.md

 ---
+name: Leah Faelar
+race: Human
+hair: wavy auburn hair that's braided with blue ribbon (med)
+eyes: Amber
+skin: Light Tan
+ideal: Justice
+trait1: Intense
+trait2: Assertive
+trait: I've lost too many friends, and I'm slow to make new ones.
+flaw: I am slow to trust members of other races, tribes, and societies.
+bond: So long as I have this token from my homeland, I can face any adversity in this strange land.
 birthday:
   numeric: 4/7
   written: 7th of Moradent
-bond: So long as I have this token from my homeland, I can face any adversity in this strange land.
-eyes: Pale Blue
-flaw: I am slow to trust members of other races, tribes, and societies.
-guild: Treskal
-hair: wavy auburn hair that's braided with blue ribbon (med)
-ideal: Justice
-name: Leah Faelar
-organizations: []
-partyID: 17
-race: Human
 relationships:
 - name: Branus Shadegrove
   type: partymate